High Autism Trait Signal

 - Exceptional focus and attention to detail in areas of interest

-- Often possess specialized knowledge and expertise
+- Often specialised knowledge and expertise

 - Authentic and genuine way of engaging with others